Mission and History

 Franciscans of Mary Immaculate

-On May 31, 2011, a new Franciscan Religious Community called Franciscans of Mary Immaculate was founded and is based in Warsaw, ND, under the auspices of Most Reverend John T. Folda, Bishop of the Diocese of Fargo, ND.
-The men profess the Vows of Poverty, Chastity and Obedience and strive to live a life of simplicity, humility and penance for God’s glory, for their own conversion and holiness and for the sake of the personal holiness of the whole world.
+On May 31, 2011, the Franciscans of Mary Immaculate was founded and is based in Warsaw, ND, under the auspices of Most Reverend John T. Folda, Bishop of the Diocese of Fargo, ND.
+The men profess the Vows of Poverty, Chastity, and Obedience and strive to live a life of simplicity, humility, and penance for God’s glory, for their own conversion and holiness and for the sake of the personal holiness of the whole world.

 Fr.
 Joseph Christensen established FMI and serves as chaplain for St. Gianna's Maternity Home in Warsaw.